Jump directly to the Content

 'Fast Food Culture' Promotes Impatience

 In 1960 McDonald's operated 200 restaurants.
-By 2012 they had 31,000 restaurants.
-In 2012 there were more than a quarter-million fast-food restaurants in America, and on any given day one in four Americans will eat at least one meal at a fast-food restaurant.
+By 2024 they had 41,822 restaurants.
+BY 2027 they plan to add another 9,000 locations.
+In 2024 there were more than a 200,000 fast-food restaurants in America, and on any given day one in three Americans will eat at least one meal at a fast-food restaurant.
 For many people around the world fast-food symbolizes speed, efficiency, and convenience.

 Sanford DeVoe, a researcher at the University of Toronto, wanted to explore if our "fast-food culture" was changing our lives in ways beyond just our eating habits.
 So DeVoe and another colleague conducted a series of experiments in which researchers subliminally flashed corporate logos for McDonald's, KFC, Taco Bell, Burger King, Subway, and Wendy's.
 A control group saw other images but no fast-food logos.
 When the two groups were asked to do an unrelated task, the fast-food group tried to complete it much faster than the non-fast-food group.
 In another experiment, flashes of fast-food images made students less able to sit back and enjoy music.
 A third experiment found that people exposed to fast-food logos showed a greater reluctance for saving.